chooooh/IV1201/test/README.md

 - https://chromedriver.storage.googleapis.com/index.html?path=98.0.4758.102/

 ## NOTE
-The function Test.test_signup_success(self) only works once if there is no functioning Test.__remove_user(self, username, driver) function.
+The function Test.test_signup_success(self) requires the specified user to not exist in the database, i.e.
+The test will only pass the first execution
 Override and implement your own Test.remove_user(self, username, driver) function.

+## run tests
-## run the web server as usual (dev) and run the following script
+- run the web server as usual
+- start db
+- make sure to override and implement the test above
+- run the following command
   - py test.py